 - 4.1 Risk Management is a key component of the College's internal control and governance arrangements, and as such is an important responsibility of the Senior Management Team, and the Board of Management.
-The current strategic risks have been identified by SMT and the Audit Committee, as the primary strategic risks currently faced by the College impacting upon the delivery of the College's Strategic Priorities.
-Strategic Risks are aligned within the same framework of strategic themes as the College Strategic Plan. - 4.2 The strategic risks which most closely relate to the committee's remit (with current risk scores and RAG rating) are: - Risk 6 Negative impact upon College reputation (Score reduced from 15 RED to 12 AMBER by PNC August 2020). - Risk 7 Failure to achieve improved business development performance with stakeholders.
+The current strategic risks have been identified by SMT and the Audit Committee, as the primary strategic risks currently faced by the College.
+The risks are aligned within the same framework of strategic themes as the College Strategic Plan.
+The risks included in the Risk Register have potential impacts on one or more of the College's strategic priorities. - 4.2 In line with recommended good practice as identified by the Internal Audit of Risk Management in 2013/14, each Board Committee has since undertaken a regular review of the strategic risks within its remit. - 4.3 The strategic risks which most closely relate to the committee's remit (with current risk scores and RAG rating) are: - Risk 6 Negative impact upon College reputation (Score reduced from 15 RED to 12 AMBER by PNC August 2020). - Risk 7 Failure to achieve improved business development performance with stakeholders.
 (Scored 25 RED by Development Committee April 2020, reduced to 20 RED by Audit Committee November 2020). - Risk 16 Failure to maximise income via diversification.
-(Scored 25 RED by Development Committee April 2020; reduced to 20 RED by Development Committee May 2021). - 4.3 These risks have specific relevance to the achievement of Strategic Priorities 7, and 8, as outlined below (Impact and Implications).
+(Scored 25 RED by Development Committee April 2020).

-- 4.4 The Risk Management Action Plans for Risks 6, 7, and 16 are attached at Appendix 1, and provide more detailed descriptions of the risks, treatments, and latest commentaries. - 4.5 A full review of strategic risks is undertaken in alignment with the cycle of Board Committee meetings, involving senior Risk "owners".
+- 4.4 The Risk Management Action Plans for Risks 6, 7, and 16 are attached at Appendix 1, and provide more detailed descriptions of the risks, treatments, and commentaries. - 4.5 In consideration of the current global health emergency, a full review of strategic risks is currently being undertaken, involving senior Risk "owners".
 All updated Risk MAPs will be reported to the respective Committees and full Board of Management within the current meeting cycle.